Mabel

 8. INDEMNIFICATION

-Each of Client and You agree, at your sole expense, to defend, indemnify and hold us, our officers, agents, employees, advertisers, licensors, suppliers or partners harmless from and against any claims, damages, payments, deficiencies, fines, judgments, settlements, liabilities, losses, costs and expenses of any kind or nature, including litigation costs, and legal fees arising out of or in any way related to (i) your use of the Platform and the Site; (ii) your violation of these Terms, applicable law or the rights of any third-party; or (iii) your breach of the provisions of this Agreement.
+1. Each of Client and You agree, at your sole expense, to defend, indemnify and hold us, our officers, agents, employees, advertisers, licensors, suppliers or partners harmless from and against any claims, damages, payments, deficiencies, fines, judgments, settlements, liabilities, losses, costs and expenses of any kind or nature, including litigation costs, and legal fees arising out of or in any way related to (i) your use of the Platform and the Site; (ii) your violation of these Terms, applicable law or the rights of any third-party; or (iii) your breach of the provisions of this Agreement; or (iv) alleged infringement or misappropriation of third-party’s intellectual property rights resulting from User Content.

 9. DISCLAIMER

-Client and You, as applicable, acknowledge and agree that to the maximum extent permitted under applicable law, in no event will Siena be liable to you or to any other third party for any incidental, indirect, special, consequential, exemplary or punitive damages whatsoever including, but not limited to, damages for loss of profits, (whether incurred directly or indirectly), loss of goodwill or business reputation, loss of data, cost of procurement of substitute goods or services, or any other intangible loss, arising out of or related to the Plaftorm and the Site, regardless of the theory of liability (contract, warranty, tort, strict liability, product liability or other theory) and even if we have been advised of the possibility of such damages.
+Client and You, as applicable, acknowledge and agree that to the maximum extent permitted under applicable law, in no event will Siena be liable to you or to any other third party for any incidental, indirect, special, consequential, exemplary or punitive damages whatsoever including, but not limited to, damages for loss of profits, (whether incurred directly or indirectly), loss of goodwill or business reputation, loss of data, cost of procurement of substitute goods or services, or any other intangible loss, arising out of or related to the Platform and the Site, regardless of the theory of liability (contract, warranty, tort, strict liability, product liability or other theory) and even if we have been advised of the possibility of such damages.
+The limitation of liability set forth herein, shall not apply to any fraud, negligent behavior or wilful misconduct.

 Client and You, as applicable, understand and agree that we will not be liable for any failure or delayed performance of our obligations that results from any condition beyond our reasonable control, including but not limited to, acts or omissions of third parties, earthquake, fire, flood, governmental action, acts of terrorism, labor conditions, power failures, Internet disturbances or server failures.